Are there mosquitoEs in the camp?

 what do you mean by exclusive fishing areas?

-Since 2002, Brazilian authorities have granted River Plate exclusive entry permits to fish on over 1,000 miles of black water tributaries in all four dry zones on Indian reserves and Government preserves.
+Since 2002, Brazilian authorities have granted River Plate exclusive entry permits to fish on over 9 millions acres of private land which have over 1000 miles of black water tributaries in all four dry zones on Indian reserves and Government preserves.
 This means that we don’t fish where other outfitting companies or commercial fisheries operate.
 In exchange for exclusive entry permits, River Plate helps local communities and tribes with various humanitarian projects.

 what is the advantage of fly-in fishing to remote areas?